d-t-n/statistical-machine-learning/README.md

 In conclusion, implementing fundamental learning algorithms such as logistic regression and k-means clustering is essential for building a strong foundation in machine learning.
 These algorithms are widely used and form the basis for more complex models.
 It is important to have a deep understanding of these algorithms and the ability to implement them from scratch.

+### 5.1 Project: E-commerce classification

+Business understanding:
+Suppose we are working for an e-commerce company that sells a wide range of products.
+The company wants to identify the customer segments that are most likely to purchase a new product line they are introducing.
+To achieve this, the company needs a model that can classify customers into different segments based on their purchase history and demographics.

+Data understanding:
+We have access to the company's customer transaction database, which includes the customer demographics (age, gender, income, etc.) and the products they have purchased in the past.
+We also have some additional data from third-party sources, such as social media activity and online search history, that can be used to enrich the customer profiles.
+The data is relatively clean but requires some preprocessing, such as removing missing values and scaling the numerical features.

+Data preparation:
+We will use Python and the scikit-learn library to prepare and model the data.
+We will start by cleaning and scaling the data using the StandardScaler from the preprocessing module.
+Then, we will use the KMeans algorithm from the cluster module to group the customers into different segments based on their purchase history and demographics.
+Finally, we will use the logistic regression algorithm from the linear_model module to predict which customer segments are most likely to purchase the new product line.

+Modeling:
+We will start by using the KMeans algorithm to cluster the customers based on their purchase history and demographics.
+We will use the elbow method to determine the optimal number of clusters.
+Once we have the clusters, we will use the logistic regression algorithm to predict which customer segments are most likely to purchase the new product line.
+We will use the accuracy metric to evaluate the performance of the model.